carvefx/arnia-timesheet-helper/README.md

 ### Quick usage

+1. Disclaimer:
-1. Disclaimer: in order to fetch the public holidays, an API is in use, so a working Internet connection will be required to use this script.
+* in order to fetch the public holidays, an API is in use, so a working Internet connection will be required to use this script.
 If curious, this was used `https://date.nager.at/api/v2/PublicHolidays/2021/RO`
+* The script will default to the current year.

 2. Install golang https://golang.org/doc/install